HoldenFolk/BikeRentalDApp/Deliverable 1.md

-Unfortunately, not many papers talk about BIXI specifically, but it can be said that they have the ability collect all the information that Lime and any other bike sharing company collect.
+Not many papers talk about BIXI specifically, but it can be said that they have the ability collect all the information that Lime and any other bike sharing company collect.
 It can be said that even if the company's privacy policy states that they are not using their users' data or selling it to third parties, the threat of ill intent individuals is always there as we live in a society where there will always be people trying to take advantage of others.
 Additionally, any government agencies, with a warrant, could ask Bixi to give them real time data about their users' geolocation or any other information according to Bixi's privacy policy.

 **Conclusion**